 Elaboration of decsiption of the management and control system (as per art.art.4.8) – the positive compliance assessment was issued by the Audit Authority on 8 July 2015 and the description of the MCS (in Bulgarian) was submitted to the FMO.
 Pending is the submission of the translated English version of the document.

-Modification of the programme – following an extensive communication and coordination of the draft call text of BG 04.01 Utilisation of the hydro-power potential, as a result of which it was clarified that the call required a complicated state aid regime to be applied, the PO in consultation with the DPP, NFP and FMO took e decision to cancel this project component and re-allocate funds at the total amount of 2 552 942 Euro, incl.
+Modification of the programme – as a result of an extensive communication and coordination of the draft call text of BG 04.01 Utilisation of the hydro-power potential it was clarified that the call required a complicated state aid regime to be applied, the PO in consultation with the DPP, NFP and FMO took e decision to cancel this project component and re-allocate funds at the total amount of 2 552 942 Euro, incl.
 200 000 Euro from programme management costs and 2 352 942 Euro from component 1 to call BG 04.02 Promotion of Energy efficiency and renewable energy measures in municipal and state buildings and local district heating.
-The request for reallocation was approved by the donors.
 Approval of the request by the donors is pending.

 Reporting – the serious delays with submission of IFRs lead to ineligibility of funds claimed under the IFR#1 and puts at risk the funds claimed under IFR#2 and IFR#3.
-This delay was due to the very extensive restructuring process of dividing the former Ministry fo Economy, Energy and Tourism into three separate ministries.
+This delay was due to the very extensive restructuring process of dividing the former Ministry of Economy, Energy and Tourism into three separate ministries.
 The restructuring required a lengthy and complicated legal procedure of distribution and transfer of functions, establishment of administrative and managerial set-up, management of archive of documentation, etc.

 With the finalisation of the restructuring process, the contracting of projects and the requested extension it is expected that further programme implementation would get on track in a more efficient and effective manner with a main focus and efforts dedicated to achievement of results.